A Crash Course in Fertilizers: NPK Ratios, Synthetic vs. Organic, and More

 Learn the basics of fertilizers, and you’ll help your garden grow as never before!

 Fertilizer sections at nurseries, garden centers, and supply stores dazzle the gardener.
 The shelves are piled with boxes and bottles, the floors covered with bags stacked high.
-Labels identify the package contents as "rose food" or "vegetable food," "lawn fertilizer" or "general-purpose fertilizer."
-In some stores, you'll find bins filled with bone meal, blood meal, or hoof-and-horn meal ― all labeled "natural fertilizer."
+Labels identify the package contents as organic compost, rose food or vegetable food, lawn fertilizer or general-purpose fertilizer.
+In some stores, you’ll find bins filled with bone meal, blood meal, or hoof-and-horn meal―all labeled natural fertilizer.
 Choosing the right products to keep your plants healthy can often be a bit confusing.

-The inexpensive soil test kits sold at garden centers can give you a rough idea of the nutrients available in various parts of your garden; for a more detailed evaluation, you may want to pay for a professional analysis.
-By revealing which nutrients may be lacking, such tests can help you choose an appropriate fertilizer.
+The inexpensive soil test kits sold at garden centers can give you a rough idea of the nutrients available in various parts of your garden.
+For a more detailed evaluation, you may want to pay for professional analysis, and there are mail-in versions of soil test kits, too.
+By revealing which nutrients may be lacking, testing can help you choose an appropriate fertilizer.